 The Bommie is located just around the corner from Dunes, off Yardie Creek Road.
 It's a bit of a paddle out to this break, but well worth the effort for a left handed ride.
 The Bommie is not recommended for inexperienced surfers.

 Wobiri Access Beach is located approximately 25km from Exmouth on the western side of the Peninsula, off Yardie Creek Road.
 This surf break is great for beginners and grommets.
 During the winter season surf lessons are regularly conducted here.

 Surf charters can be arranged to the locations below through companies operating out of both Coral Bay and Exmouth.
 Passengers can choose from a number of options regarding surf spots depending on the number of days chartered.
-For more information and bookings, please contact the staff at the Exmouth Visitor Centre.
+For more information and bookings, please contact the staff at the Ningaloo Visitor Centre.